odewahn/genai-content-workflow-demo/README.md

 This will churn for a few minutes, but it's only doing two chapters, so it won't take too long.
 (A full book might take 15-20 minutes as prompter works now, although that time could be improved by paralellizing the requests).

 Once it's complete, note the new markdown files in the root of the content directory.
+Also, note that you now what a file called `prompter.db` in your directory.
+This is a sqlite database that has all the blocks and content from the

 # Create the summary in Atlas